-Cognitive technology—also known as artificial intelligence—can go through a vast amount of data faster and more precisely than any person.
+Cognitive technology, also known as artificial intelligence, can go through a vast amount of data faster and more precisely than any person.
 It can also determine where a company’s practices have gone or might go wrong.
-And it can point out where and how systems, operations, processes and controls can be improved.
+Also, it can point out where and how systems, operations, processes and controls can be improved.

 A cognitive system learns as it goes along, allowing it to broaden and refine its knowledge and analytical capabilities, similar to how traditional audit professionals build their skills over the years.

-For example, cognitive technology allows auditors to obtain and analyze information from nontraditional sources, including social media, TV, radio and the Internet, and determine if any of this information has the potential to affect an audit either directly or indirectly.
+For example, cognitive technology allows auditors to obtain and analyse information from non-traditional sources, including social media, TV, radio and the internet, and determine if any of this information has the potential to affect an audit either directly or indirectly.

 It can then combine and process this data with the client’s own financial and other records.
-Then by using advanced analytics, it can draw a deeper, more robust understanding of potential business risks.
+Then, advanced analytics can draw a deeper, more robust understanding of potential business risks.

 Errors can also cost auditing firms dearly.
-The US Securities and Exchange Commission slapped a penalty of USD 6.2 million on one of the big four auditing giants for failing to properly audit financial statements of an oil and gas company.
-The firm’s audit team failed to spot double counting of certain fixed assets in the financial statements of the company.
+The US Securities and Exchange Commission slapped a penalty of USD 6.2 million on one of the big four auditing giants for failing to audit the financial statements of an oil and gas company properly.
+The firm’s audit team failed to spot double counting of certain fixed assets in the company's financial statements.

 Having proper accounting software helps improve the accuracy of your records.
 An incorrect computation early on in the process could snowball into having a significant impact on the end balance.
 However, accounting software is not immune to human errors which arise from data entry or interpretation mistakes.

-A new discipline for auditors, data analytics helps auditors to improve the risk assessment process, test of controls, and substantive procedures.
-A survey conducted by business consultancy firm Protiviti, involving more than 900 internal audit professionals found 73% of companies performing analytics saying that the demand for data analytics has increased.
+Data analytics is a new discipline for auditors.
+Data analytics helps auditors improve the risk assessment process, the test of controls, and substantive procedures.
+A survey conducted by business consultancy firm Protiviti involving more than 900 internal audit professionals found 73% of companies performing analytics saying that the demand for data analytics has increased.

-Combination of big data, visualisation tools, and advanced analytics give auditors useful insights that impact the way they plan, execute and deliver an audit.
+The combination of big data, visualisation tools, and advanced analytics gives auditors useful insights that impact how they plan, execute, and deliver an audit.

 Through data analytics techniques, auditing firms can analyse client data right from the beginning and identify the areas that need investigation.
-Thus, the problems are sorted as early as possible helping in enhancing the overall quality of audit.
+Thus, the problems are sorted as early as possible, helping enhance the overall audit quality.

-CAs and auditors can make use of a Chartered Accountant Loan to leverage big data for their firm.
+CAs and auditors can make use of a chartered accountant loan to leverage big data for their firm.
 With loans ranging up to Rs.
-32 lakh, affordable interest rate, no end restrictions on the use of the loan and doorstep services, these finance solutions are custom-made for professionals like you.
+2 crore, affordable interest rates, no end restrictions on the use of the loan and doorstep services, these finance solutions are custom-made for professionals like you.

 Cloud computing is a tool that has become a necessary business partner and strategy for successful audit firms.
 It facilitates comprehensive data storage, swift recovery and cost-effective management.
-Firms can take on more clients and broaden their reach in the market without having to assume security risks of doing so.
+Firms can take on more clients and broaden their reach in the market without assuming security risks of doing so.

-Other areas where such technologies may introduce efficiencies include processing of confirmation responses or using drones for physical inventory observations.
+Other areas where such technologies may introduce efficiencies include processing confirmation responses or using drones for physical inventory observations.
 As a result, the auditor should have more time to carefully examine the more complex and higher risk areas that require increased auditor judgment and contain high levels of estimation uncertainty.
-Such tools will also enable auditors to perform advanced analytics which will provide them with greater awareness and deeper insights into the company's operations.
+Such tools will also enable auditors to perform advanced analytics, providing them with greater awareness and deeper insights into the company's operations.